gohugoio/hugo/CONTRIBUTING.md

 feature implementations, pull requests, answering questions on the forum, helping to manage issues, etc.

 The Hugo community and maintainers are very active and helpful, and the project benefits greatly from this activity.
+We created a [step by step guide](https://gohugo.io/tutorials/how-to-contribute-to-hugo/) if you're unfamiliar with GitHub or contributing to open source projects in general.

 [![Throughput Graph](https://graphs.waffle.io/spf13/hugo/throughput.svg)](https://waffle.io/spf13/hugo/metrics)